vsteve96/SaveTheWorld/README.md

 ## Features

-The EarthSavers website offers a range of features to help you explore environmental issues and take action:
+The EarthSavers website offers a range of features to help explore environmental issues and take action:

 - **Informative Articles:** Visitors can access in-depth articles on critical environmental challenges, including climate change, deforestation, pollution, and biodiversity loss.